CLSherrod/clsherrod.github.io/_pages/now.md

 Updated on Saturday October 18th, 2025.

 ## Currently Doing
-- I’m currently writing a course about how to reduce electromagnetic fields in your home.
+- I’m currently writing a course _EMF-Free Home Starter Kit_ to help you reduce exposure, sleep deeper, and feel grounded again — without adding more tech or stress to your life.

 ## Current Projects
 - Writing helpful essays here on what has worked for me in life.
 See recently published below.